 9) Carnage (Marvel) – 12 (Age-2, Megalomaniac-1, Sinister Level-5, Arch-Nemesis-4)

 Cletus Kasady may be one of the wickedest villains Marvel has ever created.
 Any comic fan growing up in 90’s will always hold the homicidal maniac in high regards as one of Spider-Man’s most lethal villains.
-He’s a relatively young villain in regards to the rest of the company appearing here, but there’s no denying his place on this list.
+He’s a relatively young villain compared to the rest of the company appearing here, but there’s no denying his place on this list.

 8) Magneto (Marvel) – 15 (Age-5, Megalomaniac-3, Sinister Level-2, Arch-Nemesis-5)

 This may surprise a few to see the X-Men’s main foe so low on the list; but despite everything, Magneto really only lands on this list because he has been around since Uncanny X-Men #1, creating havoc for the mutant heroes.
 He’s never truly been a megalomaniac nor has he ever truly killed any heroes or characters of significance.
 Sure he ripped Wolverine’s adamantium out of his body; but considering Magneto has only ever pushed the boundaries of being an over-the-top villain, he has never truly embodied the sinister nature of one.

 7) Red Skull (Marvel) – 15 (Age-5, Megalomaniac-5, Sinister Level-2, Arch-Nemesis-3)